jrembold/WUPhys-CodeComp/Readme.md

   Attribute | Description
   --- | ---
-  .playercount | Returns current number of bots still in the round .spearcount | Returns the number of spears you currently have.
+  .active | Returns true if the bot is still alive and the round still ongoing .playercount | Returns current number of bots still in the round .ballcount | Returns the number of dodgeballs you currently have.
   .vision | A list of number values 'seen' by your bot in the direction in is facing.
 More details below .lastping | A dictionary of the last pinged information.
 More details below